coxco96/olympics-map/README.md

 - Look into keeping the data local to the repo rather than connecting to a Google Sheet (to save time on initial load)
 - Add medals (or at least colors) to GOLD/SILVER/BRONZE in Table View.
 - Possibly right-align numbers in Table View.
+- Do more mobile testing.
+- Style the dropdown menu itself.

 ## Eventual Goals
 - Migrate to Svelte 5